MapsPeople/mapsindoors-getting-started-for-web/sdk/mapbox/1-display-a-map/readme.md

 // Define options for the MapsIndoors Mapbox view const mapViewOptions = {
-    accessToken: 'YOUR_MAPBOX_ACCESS_TOKEN',
+    accessToken: 'YOUR_MAPBOX_ACCESS_TOKEN', // Replace with your Mapbox token
     element: document.getElementById('map'),
-    // Initial map center (MapsPeople - Austin Office example)
-    center: { lng: -97.74204591828197, lat: 30.36022358949809 },
+    center: { lng: -97.74204591828197, lat: 30.36022358949809 }, // Example: MapsPeople Austin Office
     zoom: 17,
     maxZoom: 22,
     mapsIndoorsTransitionLevel: 16,
 };

-// Set the MapsIndoors API key mapsindoors.MapsIndoors.setMapsIndoorsApiKey('YOUR_MAPSINDOORS_API_KEY');
+// Set the MapsIndoors API key mapsindoors.MapsIndoors.setMapsIndoorsApiKey('YOUR_MAPSINDOORS_API_KEY'); // Replace with your MapsIndoors API key

-// Create a new instance of the MapsIndoors Mapbox view (for Mapbox GL JS v3) const mapViewInstance = new mapsindoors.mapView.MapboxV3View(mapViewOptions);
+// Create a new instance of the MapsIndoors Mapbox view const mapViewInstance = new mapsindoors.mapView.MapboxV3View(mapViewOptions);

-// Create a new MapsIndoors instance, linking it to the map view.
-// This is the main object for interacting with MapsIndoors functionalities. const mapsIndoorsInstance = new mapsindoors.MapsIndoors({
+// Create a new MapsIndoors instance, passing the map view const mapsIndoorsInstance = new mapsindoors.MapsIndoors({
     mapView: mapViewInstance,
     // Set the venue ID to load the map for a specific venue